 One of the most important strengths of our study is the assessment of impulsivity and multiple dietary patterns at different time-point (3 times during a 3-year period), enabling a relatively robust longitudinal analysis.
 In addition, our study evaluated the associations between impulsivity and adherence to several dietary patterns over 3 years of follow-up, including healthy and unhealthy dietary patterns, but also other dietary patterns considering nutritional as well as ecological and environmental considerations.
 Another strength is that our analyses were adjusted for several relevant confounders.
 Furthermore, the impulsivity construct indicated a strong internal consistency showed by the Cronbach’s alpha values in each time point assessed.
 And finally, this analysis was performed in a relatively large study population compared with other studies assessing relationships between impulsivity and dietary assessments.
 However, different study limitations deserve to be recognized.
 The first and more important limitation is the observational study design, limiting the ability to establish causal relationships.
 Moreover, our study was conducted in an older Mediterranean population with overweight or obesity and at high risk of cardiovascular disease, and therefore the results may not be able to be extrapolated to other populations.
 Finally, FFQs present with some limitations of reliability, however in our study a validated FFQ was utilized, reducing the possibility of these reliability issues.

 Results showed that higher impulsivity trait values were associated with lower adherence to healthy dietary patterns over 3 years of follow-up in a population at high cardiovascular risk following a lifestyle intervention.
-Moreover, no associations between impulsivity and adherence to both the unhealthy plant-based dietary pattern and the Planetary Healthy Index diet were found over time, possibly due to their less restrictive nature with regard to animal-based food consumption in its conception.
+Moreover, no associations between impulsivity and adherence to both the unhealthy plant-based dietary pattern and the Planetary Healthy Diet were found over time, possibly due to their less restrictive nature with regard to animal-based food consumption in its conception.
 Furthermore, impulsivity was positively related with greater adherence to a typical unhealthy Western style diet over time.
 Therefore, the impulsivity trait may be a risk factor of health diseases via participants’ decision-making related to food consumption.
 In addition, our results suggest that impulsivity should be considered in case of lifestyle intervention programs aimed at modifying dietary patterns as impulsivity is an important behavioral trait that potentially influence the participants’ capacity to adhere to the intervention.

 Availability of data and materials